jcdalbello/interpreter/README.md

 # Interpreter
-Interpreter for a simple made-up programming language written in C++.
+Interpreter written in C++ for a simple made-up programming language.